 On the other hand, when handled correctly, having a partner to support and stand with you in the face of financial challenges can be highly beneficial.
 While you may be bad at saving but good at paying off debt, your spouse may compliment you by being a big saver but not so well versed at using credit strategically.
 You can balance each other out and divide and conquer to make sure everything gets covered accordingly.

 The information below can help you and your spouse get on the same financial page so you can move forward as a couple.
 If you’re having trouble – or one or both of you could use a little help eliminating the debt you brought into the marriage, we can help.
-Call Consolidated Credit today at or complete an online application to request a free confidential debt and budget evaluation with a certified credit counselor.
+Call Consolidated Credit today at to request a free confidential debt and budget evaluation with a certified credit counselor.